WaitThatShouldntWork/InferGPT/backend/README.md

 # Backend

-Python service for the InferGPT backend
+Python service for the InferGPT backend.

 ### Subdirectories
 - `/supervisors` storing all supervisor modules (agents that call other agents for a greater goal)